jsa-aerial/hanami/README.md

 The filepath is a full path for the OS and can denote a file with extensions 'clj', 'edn', 'json', or 'csv'.
 These extensions indicate the file types - no other checking is done.
 For the 'clj', 'edn', and 'json' the content must be a vector of maps, where each map is a record of data fields and their values.
 CSV files are converted to vectors of maps, each map built from the column names and a row's corresponding values.

 For 'csv', a type-vec-or-map may be provided as the second value of a vector pair (tuple).
 This can be either a vector of type indicators in 1-1 correspondence with the column names of the csv file, or a map where each key is one of the column names and the value is a type indicator.
 Type indicators supported are: "string", "int", "float", and "double".
 In either case, the strings in a row associated with the type indicators are converted per the indicator.
+The default type indicator for the case of maps is "string", i.e., return the original string value.

 Example: